 Class Name

 The “classname” command allows the user to rename the current activity class that he or she is developing.
 The first argument of the command is the new value of the argument.
 This functionality is most important for apps with more than one activity class; single-activity apps can simply stick to the default name (“MyActivity”), and it will not change the app’s functionality at all.
 For apps with multiple activity classes, however, changing the class name is a necessary command, or else the user would essentially never be able to create a “new” class (it would overwrite the old class that has the same name).
 One potential bug that could easily arise as a result of this command is that if the user changes the class name of the main class, but does not update the main class app property, then the main class of the app – as far as it can tell – will not exist.
-As previously mentioned, the default class name for a new project is “MyActivity”.

 Custom Function